BarkleyREI/brei-pattern-scaffold/docs/development/02-how-to.md

 It is possible to create custom statuses with additional configuration of the theme.

-Currently, this is not displayed in the UI with the BarkleyREI Fractal theme.
+Currently, this is not displayed in the UI with the Barkley Fractal theme.

 ### Preview